IIDE Partners with WebEngage to Empower Students with Cutting-Edge Marketing Automation Skills - www.lokmattimes.com

 The curriculum's hands-on approach is complemented by frequent interactions with industry professionals and visits to top agencies, providing students with invaluable insights and exposure.

-With an average placement rate of 93%, IIDE continues to place its graduates in top agencies like Madison World, FCB Kinnect, Schbang, and Performics, as well as prestigious brands like Nykaa, Sugar, and McDonald’s, further reinforcing the effectiveness of its industry-aligned education model.
+With an average placement rate of 93 per cent, IIDE continues to place its graduates in top agencies like Madison World, FCB Kinnect, Schbang, and Performics, as well as prestigious brands like Nykaa, Sugar, and McDonald's, further reinforcing the effectiveness of its industry-aligned education model.

 The new Marketing Automation module is expected to further enhance these outcomes, aligning with graduates' expectations of practical education, strong industry connections, and promising career placements.